habitry/habitry_source/Getting-Started-Guides/Health and Fitness.md

 Here’s a template you can use:

 >SUBJECT: Welcome to [Insert Name of Habitry Coaching Group.
 E.g., “Rockstar Fat Loss Coaching Group”]!
->Your to-do list for today:
+Your to-do list for today:
->1.
-Read this email
+1. Read this email
->2.
-Go to the Habitry app and introduce yourself in the welcome post
->Today is going to be mainly about logistics.
-We are going to start on the first habit tomorrow, but today is about laying >the groundwork on two of the most important things we’ll be focusing on as we move forward: Community and Consistency.
+2. Go to the Habitry app and introduce yourself in the welcome post Today is going to be mainly about logistics.
+We are going to start on the first habit tomorrow, but today is about laying the groundwork on two of the most important things we’ll be focusing on as we move forward: Community and Consistency.
->What you can expect from us: daily accountability from an expert coach and weekly personal check-ins to get your feedback on >how things are going.
+What you can expect from us: daily accountability from an expert coach and weekly personal check-ins to get your feedback on how things are going.

 >What we expect from you: